Remote Desktop is a feature of Windows that allows you to access another computer through the Internet.

 Microsoft Remote Desktop comes pre-installed on Windows 10 and 11 and is a free download for macOS.

 How Does Remote Desktop Work?

-First you need to configure your Windows computer for Remote Desktop access.
-When you configure Remote Desktop on your system, your computer acts as a "host" computer.
+First, you need to configure your Windows computer for Remote Desktop access.
+When you configure Remote Desktop on your system, this computer acts as a "host" computer.
 You can then go to a "client" computer and access your desktop.
-For our purposes here, we'll assume you are at home (on the "host" computer) and wish to use your computer at work (the "client" computer), on the University of Iowa network.
+For our purposes here, we'll assume you are at home (on the "client" computer) and wish to use your computer at work (the "host" computer), on the University of Iowa network.

-Note: The host computer must be turned on and connected to the network or Internet in order to connect to it using Remote Desktop.
-If your computer is on the UI network, you can use the PowerUp service through DIY to save energy and turn off your computer, then turn your computer on remotely.
+Note: The host computer must be turned on and connected to the network or Internet to connect to it using Remote Desktop.
+If your computer is on the UI network, you can use PowerUp to save energy and turn off your computer, then turn your computer on remotely.